Murder of Sara Anne Wood: Search efforts

-An extensive search of the vicinity of Sara's disappearance and other potential areas of interest was conducted over the following five days by both state police and forest rangers; these ground level efforts and extensive public appeals for information leading to Sara's whereabouts and safe return failed to either locate the child or yield clues to her whereabouts, although the extensive news coverage of her disappearance galvanized much of the public throughout upstate New York and the ongoing efforts to locate Sara received considerable media attention.
-More than 1,000 leads were received and either pursued or discounted, and a public reward for Sara's safe return ultimately reached over $150,000.
+An extensive search of the vicinity of Wood's disappearance and other potential areas of interest was conducted over the following five days by both state police and forest rangers; these ground level efforts and extensive public appeals for information leading to Wood's whereabouts and safe return failed to either locate the child or yield clues to her whereabouts, although the extensive news coverage of her disappearance galvanized much of the public throughout upstate New York and the ongoing efforts to locate Wood received considerable media attention.
+More than 1,000 leads were received and either pursued or discounted, and a public reward for Wood's safe return ultimately reached over $150,000.

 Police searches were bolstered by hundreds of members of the public, who assisted in the search and provided refreshments for volunteers and investigators alike.
-Teal ribbons symbolizing Sara were also placed in numerous public locations.
-(Note: These symbolic ribbons were colored teal in honor of one of Sara's favorite colors.)
+Teal ribbons symbolizing Wood were also placed in numerous public locations.
+(Note: These symbolic ribbons were colored teal in honor of one of Wood's favorite colors.)

 Nationwide outreach

-By the week following Sara's disappearance, the efforts to recover her—alive or deceased—had expanded statewide, then nationwide.
+By the week following Wood's disappearance, the efforts to recover her—alive or deceased—had expanded statewide, then nationwide.
 All developments pertaining to the search were relayed into an improvised headquarters named the "Rescue Sara Center" in New Hartford, New York.
-Thousands of missing persons posters were circulated across America and appeals and updates regarding Sara's abduction were broadcast upon 48 Hours and America's Most Wanted.
+Thousands of missing persons posters were circulated across America and appeals and updates regarding Wood's abduction were broadcast upon 48 Hours and America's Most Wanted.

 Suspect's arrest

-In 1996, a 45-year-old janitor named Lewis Stephen Lent Jr. of North Adams, Massachusetts, was formally charged with Sara's abduction and murder.
+In 1996, a 45-year-old janitor named Lewis Stephen Lent Jr. of North Adams, Massachusetts, was formally charged with Wood's abduction and murder.
 Lent had been arrested and convicted of attempting to abduct a 12-year-old girl named Rebecca Savarese at gunpoint in Pittsfield, Massachusetts, on January 7, 1994.
 This attempted abduction failed when the child feigned a severe asthma attack as he attempted to drag her by her backpack into his pickup truck, allowing her to free her arms from the straps of the bag and flee.

 Savarese's attempted abduction was observed by an eyewitness who followed Lent's vehicle from a discreet distance until he noted his license plate number, which he relayed to the police.
 A search of the kidnap vehicle revealed duct tape, a knife, a gun, a pair of child's sunglasses, and candy; a search of Lent's van revealed Savarese's backpack and a loaded revolver.